mheilner/MartinAndrewWebsite/README.md

 HTTPS/Web Certificates HW
 For this assignment, we had to update the website security by chaning the vim caddyfile in the ssh to the website domainname - martinandrew.org.
 This secures the network.
 I was shocked that this was so expensive before 2014 for even the smaller companies.
 I think this is a cool thing that it is much more accessible the website security.

-HMTL Intro
+HMTL Links:
-https://github.com/webprogramming260/.github/blob/main/profile/html/introduction/introduction.md
-That is the link to the HTML intro.
-It explores a couple of the essential basic points of HTML and how to use it for the best experieence. https://codepen.io/mheilner/pen/ZEjPjMV This is my codepen fork that I made for this assignment.
+Intro: https://codepen.io/mheilner/pen/ZEjPjMV This is my codepen fork that I made for this assignment. https://github.com/webprogramming260/.github/blob/main/profile/html/introduction/introduction.md That is the link to the HTML intro.
+It explores a couple of the essential basic points of HTML and how to use it for the best experieence.
 HTML Structure
 https://www.w3schools.com/html/html_blocks.asp (good info for understanding the tags) https://codepen.io/mheilner/pen/JjBzBzo
 HTML input
 https://github.com/webprogramming260/.github/blob/main/profile/html/input/input.md
 This is info for input
 HTML Media
 https://github.com/webprogramming260/.github/blob/main/profile/html/media/media.md

+SIMON HTML - simon.martinandrew.org
+So this was a really great learning experience for the fact that I had issues is my Caddfile in the AWS terminal.
+I hadn't changed over the name for my subdomain so it made it kind of challenging for me to find out how to get my simon.domain to go live.
+I think that the most important part of this assignment was learning that.
+Aside from that I would say that learning all the new tag names was helpful